12 Fun Kids Birthday Party Ideas

 If you want the flexibility to put together a party from scratch but don’t want to host it at your own house or apartment, consider renting a venue on Peerspace.
 You can search by venue type and event size to find one that’s suitable for a small group of kids or teenagers.

-For example, this spacious private backyard oasis in Grand Prairie, TX is large and open enough for groups of up to 80 guests.
-It has covered seating, an adorable water feature, and barbecue grills so you and your guests can easily cook up something tasty for the little ones.
+For example, this spacious private backyard oasis in Los Angeles, CA is large and open enough for groups of up to 45 guests.
+It has plenty of seating, an outdoor kitchen, and barbecue grills so you and your guests can easily cook up something tasty for the little ones.

 Learn more about booking a yard space with our guide on how and where to rent a backyard for a day!